 The Internal Audit Plan 2022/23 was discussed by the Standards & Audit Committee at their meeting of 10th March 2022.
 This progress report covers final reports issued since the last progress report to the Standards & Audit Committee, draft reports issued and work in progress.
-In addition, it covers an update on the resourcing issues which have impacted upon service delivery and changes to the audit planning process moving forward into 2023/24.
+In addition, it covers an update on the resourcing issues which have impacted upon service delivery.